psergal/chat_bot/README.md

 * [Sign up](https://signup.heroku.com/login) by this link.
 * Create your own repo on [Github](https://github.com/).
 * Link your repo with your application.
 * Your repo has to have `procfile` more information [there](https://devcenter.heroku.com/articles/procfile).
- It has to comprise this line `bot: python3 yourfilename.py`
+It has to comprise this line `bot: python3 yourfilename.py`.
+Set up environment variables on the setting Tab of  your dashboard in the _Config Var_ Section

 ## Project Goals